 Counsellor Fiona Austin explains in her article, ‘The vagus nerve – our biological antidote to anxiety and stress’: “Since the vagus nerve is part of our parasympathetic nervous system, when it gets stimulated it increases what is known as vagal tone; slowing our heart rate and our breathing and calming our nervous system down.
 In 2010, researchers at the Cleveland Clinic found a positive correlation between a high vagal tone and positive emotions and overall good health.”

 And the best part?
 We can stimulate our vagus nerve and help ourselves move out of a stressed and anxious state.
 Here’s how.

 Breathing exercises are often recommended when it comes to stress and anxiety, and here’s another great reason to give it a try.
 When we breathe deep and slow from our abdomen, we stimulate the vagus nerve.
 Try breathing out for longer than you breathe in as this helps to activate our parasympathetic nervous system (our relaxation response).

-If you want to take things a step further, meditate.
-Loving kindness meditations especially are thought to stimulate the vagus nerve, help you feel more relaxed and connected.
+Loving kindness meditations especially are thought to stimulate the vagus nerve, helping you to feel more relaxed and connected.
 Try this guided meditation by our very own Hannah: